 A fantastic food and drink guide to get you started in the nearby Cirencester and surrounding Cotswolds can be downloaded from the following link.
-From chocolatiers to the best butchers, these guys have worked hard to pick the best places for you to head straight to on your short break in the Cotswolds: Grazing Guide to the Cotswolds (produced by VerdiCotts Design.)
+From chocolatiers to the best butchers, these guys have worked hard to pick the best places for you to head straight to on your short break in the Cotswolds: Food and Drink Guide to the Cotswolds.

 In this foodies heaven the regular farmers markets listed below give you an enjoyable alternative to your usual supermarkets.
 Peruse local produce and meet the passionate growers to hear the story behind what you’re buying…

 - Bourton-on-the-Water: 4th Sunday in the month

 - Cirencester: 2nd and 4th Saturday in the month

 - Cheltenham: 2nd and 4th Friday of the month